Ilie-Ioan/C--Learning/README.md

 ## Future Projects

-In addition to the ATM system, the following projects will be implemented as I progress further in the course:
+In addition to the ATM system, Student Management System and Keylogger Program the following projects will be implemented as I progress further in the course:

 - **Mobile Phone Type Calculator**: A GUI-based calculator developed using **Qt5** and C++, simulating a mobile phone interface.